claudio-dg/final_assignment/README.md

 ================================

 This repository contains the result of my personal work for the final Assignment of the course.
-The goal of this assignment is to obtain a simulation in which a robot:
+The goal of this assignment is to Develop a software architecture for the control of the robot in the environment.
+The software will rely on the move_base and gmapping packages for localizing the robot and plan the motion.

-1. constantly drives around Monza's circuit.
+The architecture should be able to get the user request, and let the robot execute one of the following behaviors (depending on the user’s input):

+1. autonomously reach a x,y coordinate inserted by the user.
-2. provides a node which interacts with the user to increase/decrease the speed and reset the position of the robot.
+2. let the user drive the robot with the keyboard
+3. let the user drive the robot assisting them to avoid collisions
+4. in addition we could add the functionality of manually canceling a given goal

-To do this we had to use ROS for controlling the robot and I used C++ as programming language.
+To do this we had to use ROS for controlling the robot and Gazebo and RViz environments.
+I decided to use C++ as programming language.